This post may contain affiliate links. Please see my disclosure policy for details.

-A bucket list item in it’s own right, the famous blue trains in Sri Lanka are a must for any traveller visiting this small coconut island!
+A bucket list item in its own right, the famous blue trains in Sri Lanka are a must for any traveller visiting this small coconut island!

-If you haven’t factored in a train ride during your trip to Lanka, stop what your doing and change your plans!
+If you haven’t factored in a train ride during your trip to Lanka, stop what you’re doing and change your plans!

 1. Not all the trains are blue

 They looked so beautiful against the winding green tea fields and mountains.
 So, I knew I definitely wanted to get pictures in one.

 This one is perhaps a little cooler actually as it’s a steam train and all the carriages are old school and even the conductors wear a traditional uniform.

-I caught the train from Ella on the 9.20am train and it was blue.
-But, if you’re after the vintage train, you’ll have to be up early around 6.40am to catch it!
+I caught the train from Ella on the 9.20 am train and it was blue.
+But, if you’re after the vintage train, you’ll have to be up early around 6.40 am to catch it!

-For a timetable of train journeys in Sri Lanka you can search on the official website!
+For a timetable of train journeys in Sri Lanka, you can search on the official website!

 2. Ditch the observation deck, it’s better in 2nd or 3rd class

-A lot of travellers are so desperate to book in the observation deck tickets but I don’t really think it’s a big loss if you don’t get one.
-I personally had the best time in 3rd class reservation.
+A lot of travellers are so desperate to book the observation deck tickets but I don’t really think it’s a big loss if you don’t get one.
+I personally had the best time in the 3rd class reservation.

-It’s not luxury but everyone get’s their own seat, no one is allowed to get on who doesn’t have a ticket and you can hang out the doors and take in the view!
+It’s not a luxury but everyone gets their own seat, no one is allowed to get on who doesn’t have a ticket and you can hang out the doors and take in the view!

 3. You don’t need to reserve in advance, but it’s worth it

 You can just turn up on the day at the station to get your tickets.
 I sometimes found this was the only way to get a reserved seat.

-The stations kept telling me that some of the classes were full the day before, but on the day of travel they would have a cancellation or extra seats.
+The stations kept telling me that some of the classes were full the day before, but on the day of travel, they would have a cancellation or extra seats.

 There really isn’t any limit to how many people can hop aboard those carriages either so you’re guaranteed to be squished.

-Although you will probably be just sat in the doorway anyway, be aware that you will be joined by a lot of people doing the same.
+Although you will probably be just sitting in the doorway anyway, be aware that you will be joined by a lot of people doing the same.

 You will wind past tea fields, rolling hills, local villages and a sea of palm trees when you near Kandy.

 Ladies in the tea fields, children playing outside their houses, builders working and families cooking and talking.
 It was beautiful to watch.

 5. 1st class is an option that has air conditioning

-Personally, I didn’t book these are they are around 1200 rupees per seat (£6) and none of the carriage doors open.
+Personally, I didn’t book these are they are around 1200 rupees per seat (£6) and none of the carriage doors opens.
 Not great for photography!

 6. You can hang out the doors and windows but make sure they open!